Last updated 20th May, 2025

 In some homes, it can be difficult to determine which walls are load-bearing.
 The easiest way to do this is by hiring a professional builder or structural engineer who can come and inspect the wall.
 However, you may not want to do this if you’re looking to save on costs.

-You should try not to make the mistake of assuming a partial wall is just a partition wall, as it may have been built with a microlam beam which would allow it to hold the load above.
+Don't make the mistake of assuming a partial wall is just a partition wall, as it may have been built with a microlam beam, which would allow it to hold the load above.
 You should also double-check for support structures, especially if the wall is located on the first floor of the home, as some people tend to forget to look in the basement for supporting structures such as walls, piers, columns, etc.

 When it comes to checking exterior walls, more than likely, an external wall will be load-bearing as its main function is to support the house structure, as well as windows and doors.

-The majority of external walls will include beams to secure the loads above, although it may seem like there is no visual support structure, steel or wooden columns are usually placed in-between the windows to create a better aesthetic.
-There are some homes which feature none-load-bearing exteriors walls, although the construction usually comes at a high cost.
+The majority of external walls will include beams to secure the loads above.
+Although it may seem like there is no visual support structure, steel or wooden columns are usually placed in between the windows to create a better aesthetic.
+There are some homes that feature non-load-bearing exterior walls, although construction usually comes at a high cost.

-The most common reason why many people remove a load-bearing wall in their home is that it can open up space, for example, you may want to expand a small room by knocking down the wall and creating a more expansive and open plan area.
-Other popular options include combining your kitchen with your dining room by demolishing the wall, making it much more convenient while also offering a better aesthetic.
+The most common reason why many people remove a load-bearing wall in their home is that it can open up space.
+For example, you may want to expand a small room by knocking down internal walls for a more expansive and open plan area.
+Other popular options in the UK include knocking down a wall between kitchen and dining room, making it much more convenient while also offering a better aesthetic.

 A lintel is a type of structural beam used to support the floors above including the roof when a new window or door is installed.
 The function of a lintel is to shift the weight of the load away from the above wall and move it to the side to maintain the original structure.